 - several types of cancer (such as those of the breast, colon, and prostate)

 - high blood pressure (hypertension)

 - high cholesterol

 - sleep apnea.

-Current estimates suggest that up to 365,000 excess deaths due to obesity occur each year in the U.S. In addition, independent of any particular disease, people with high BMIs often report feeling better, both physically and psychologically, once they lose excess weight.
+According to the WHO, nearly 3 million people dye yearly worldwide due to being overweight or obese.
+In addition, independent of any particular disease, people with high BMIs often report feeling better, both physically and psychologically, once they lose excess weight.

 And here’s why BMI may not matter

 It’s important to recognize that BMI itself is not measuring “health” or a physiological state (such as resting blood pressure) that indicates the presence (or absence) of disease.
 It is simply a measure of your size.
 Plenty of people have a high or low BMI and are healthy and, conversely, plenty of folks with a normal BMI are unhealthy.
 In fact, a person with a normal BMI who smokes and has a strong family history of cardiovascular disease may have a higher risk of early cardiovascular death than someone who has a high BMI but is a physically fit non-smoker.